cjyuan/cyf-notes/ITP-JS2-Sprint1-PR-comments.md

 how would you modify the code (through type conversion) so that it can still extract the last 4 digits from its value.

 #### Sprint-1/2-mandatory-errors/4.js
-Have you also noticed the variable names do not quite match the values assigned to the variable?
+- Have you also noticed the variable names do not quite match the values assigned to the variable?

+- In JS naming convention, variable names usually begins with a lowercase letter.
+Names starting with an uppercase letter are used for built-in and custom data types (e.g., `Math`)

 #### Sprint-1/3-mandatory-interpret/1-percentage-change.js
 `foo(bar())` would be considered as two function calls in which `bar()` is called first and its return value is passed as a parameter to `foo()`.